-Oil set for weekly gain on threat of Mideast supply disruptions
+Oil slips but set for weekly gain on Mideast supply disruption fears

 U.S. sanctions on Iran have already cut the OPEC member’s crude exports further in May, adding to supply curbs implemented through an OPEC-led pact for the first six months of the year.

-Brent crude was up 5 cents at $72.67 a barrel by 11:21 a.m.
-EDT (1521 GMT).
-The global benchmark was set to rise nearly 3 percent this week, having ended last week largely steady and fallen the week before.
+Brent crude was down 44 cents, or 0.6%, at $72.18 a barrel by 1:40 p.m.
+EDT (1740 GMT).
+The global benchmark was set to rise about 2% this week, having ended last week largely steady and fallen the week before.

-U.S. West Texas Intermediate crude added 48 cents to $63.35, and was on track for a weekly gain of about 2.7 percent.
+U.S. West Texas Intermediate crude fell 7 cents to $62.80, and was on track for a weekly gain of about 1.8%.

+Oil prices came under pressure on Friday from seesawing U.S. equity markets due to fears over global economic growth amid a standoff in Sino-U.S. trade talks. [.N]

 “Despite what we view as a balanced oil market both domestically and globally, oil pricing is apparently still sensitive to evolving developments in the Persian Gulf where occasional minor military events are slowly cranking up geopolitical risk premium,” said Jim Ritterbusch, president of Ritterbusch and Associates.